-social studies phenomenon: Observable occurrence, circumstance, or behavior within the discipline of history/social studies (e.g., civil war, revolution, civic engagement, rationality, crime, peace, poverty).
+social studies phenomenon: Observable occurrence, circumstance, or behavior within the discipline of history/social studies.

 source: The materials from human and natural activities that can be studied and analyzed.
 Sources can be written, visual, oral, or material.
-Historians often also use the terms accounts and documents to refer to sources.31 In addition, within history/social studies, sources are often referred to as either primary or secondary.
+Historians often also use the terms accounts and documents to refer to sources.33 In addition, within history/social studies, sources are often referred to as either primary or secondary.

-variety of young adolescent learners: Students in your class who may require different strategies or support.
-These young adolescents include but are not limited to students with IEPs or 504 plans, English learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students.
+variety of learners: Students in your class who may require different strategies or support.
+These students include but are not limited to students with IEPs or 504 plans, English learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students.

-31 National Council for the Social Studies (NCSS), The College, Career, and Civic Life (C3) Framework for Social Studies State Standards: Guidance for Enhancing the Rigor of K-12 Civics, Economics, Geography, and History (Silver Spring, MD: NCSS, 2013), 104).
+33 National Council for the Social Studies (NCSS), The College, Career, and Civic Life (C3) Framework for Social Studies State Standards: Guidance for Enhancing the Rigor of K-12 Civics, Economics, Geography, and History (Silver Spring, MD: NCSS, 2013), 104).